Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Transitive Group Actions of the Poincaré Group

 In terms of the spin three-vector $\vec S$ defined in \eqref{eq:DefSpinAngMom3Vec} and the dual spin three-vector $\tilde{\vec S}$ defined in \eqref{eq:DefDualSpinBoost3Vec}, we can write the invariant quantity $s^{2}$ as

 We can also contract two copies of the spin tensor $S^{\mu\nu}$ with the Levi-Civita symbol \eqref{eq:4DLeviCivita} to obtain another quantity with the same units as $s^{2}$:

 This quantity is invariant under spacetime translations and also under \emph{proper orthochronous} Lorentz transformations.
-However, in light of the transformation rules \eqref{eq:Boost3VecsParityTransf}\textendash \eqref{eq:AngMom3VecsParityTransf}, $\tilde{s}^{2}$ changes by an overall sign under parity transformations, so it is called a pseudoscalar.
+However, due to the transformation rules \eqref{eq:Boost3VecsParityTransf} and \eqref{eq:AngMom3VecsParityTransf}, $\tilde{s}^{2}$ changes by an overall sign under parity transformations, so it is called a pseudoscalar.

 As was true for the scalar invariant quantities $m^{2}$, $w^{2}$, and $s^{2}$, the pseudoscalar quantity $\tilde{s}^{2}$ cannot change in value under smooth evolution along the system's worldline.
-To understand why, observe that if $\tilde{s}^{2}=0$, then it is invariant under parity and time-reversal transformations, whereas if $\tilde{s}^{2}\ne0$, then our transitive group action of the Poincaré group can contain only the values $\pm\tilde{s}^{2}$, and no smooth evolution can take the system from $\tilde{s}^{2}>0$ to $\tilde{s}^{2}<0$ or vice versa.
+To understand why, observe that if $\tilde{s}^{2}=0$, then it is invariant under parity and time-reversal transformations, and therefore has the unique value $\tilde{s}^{2}=0$ for the system's entire phase space.
+By contrast, if $\tilde{s}^{2}\ne0$, then our transitive group action of the Poincaré group can contain only the values $\pm\tilde{s}^{2}$, and no smooth evolution can take the system from $\tilde{s}^{2}>0$ to $\tilde{s}^{2}<0$ or vice versa.
 (In all our examples, ahead, we will end up finding that $\tilde{s}^{2}=0$.)

-Classifying the possible systems whose phase spaces provide transitive group actions of the Poincaré group now reduces to selecting mutually consistent values for the invariant quantities $m^{2}$, $w^{2}$, $s^{2}$, and $\tilde{s}^{2}$, and then choosing a convenient reference state $\left(x_{\refvalue},p_{\refvalue},S_{\refvalue}\right)$ that is compatible with those fixed values.
+Classifying the possible systems whose phase spaces provide transitive group actions of the Poincaré group now reduces to selecting mutually consistent values for the invariant quantities $m^{2}$, $w^{2}$, $s^{2}$, and $\tilde{s}^{2}$, and then choosing a convenient reference state $\parens{X_{\refvalue},p_{\refvalue},S_{\refvalue}}$ that is compatible with those fixed values.
 Note again that the constancy of $m^{2}$, $w^{2}$, $s^{2}$, and $\tilde{s}^{2}$\textemdash including the constancy of the system's invariant spin-squared $s^{2}$\textemdash is entirely classical and has nothing to do with quantization or quantum theory.